 BBC Three was announced by Director Tony Hall to be closed as a terrestrial channel, and become an online only proposition to meet an underserved audience (16-24) through their digital channels.

 In it’s online body - BBC Three was built to house a suite of new shortform and longform content, accompanied with contextual social media & third party content.
+By virtue of this, bets were high and getting it right by validated feedback was critical.

 In its pioneering nature, this was a bold & experimental proposition - being the first BBC Responsive Website to fully use Cards & Promos.